-CLIMATE CHANGE THREAT

-ADAPTATION & MITIGATION RECOMMENDATIONS
+CLIMATE CHANGE THREAT ADAPTATION & MITIGATION RECOMMENDATIONS

-ACTIONS FOR THE TOWN OF LOVELL
+ACTIONS FOR THE TOWN OF LOVELL Increased air temperatures, fewer extreme cold days, more frequent precipitation events, earlier ice-out since 1972, and decreased annual snowfall.

-- ⊗ Increased air temperatures, fewer extreme cold days, more frequent precipitation events, earlier ice-out since 1972, and decreased annual snowfall. - Improve infrastructure (roads, ditches, swales, culverts) to accommodate higher and more frequent stormwater flow volumes. - Replace the remaining high priority culverts identified by the 2015 culvert study. - Establish a Climate Change Information link on the town website that links residents to important climate change information and the KLWA/CCO webpages. - In developing the next Comprehensive Plan: 1) include provisions to deal with projected climate change-induced weather events and conditions (e.g., upgrading infrastructure); 2) include language that ensures development occurs in a sustainable and low-impact way to increase watershed resiliency to extreme weather events and prevent potential polluted runoff; 3) include current and projected flood risk maps for residents with homes in low-lying areas; 4) consider rezoning the projected flood zone for non-development; 5) add Low Impact Development (LID) description to ordinance and require LID in site design, especially for lots with >20% imperviousness; 6) increase setback distances to at least 100 ft. around vernal pools, streams, and wetlands; and 7) encourage conservation subdivisions, where applicable, with common open space and require land trusts or conservation organizations (not homeowner's associations) to undertake stewardship of common open space in conservation subdivisions. - Review and update local septic ordinances to include the following: 1) require septic systems to be evaluated and upgraded to current code or replaced, as needed, for any sale or exchange of property ownership or upon a system failure; 2) require proof of septic system pump-outs every 3 years (unless given an approved waiver for limited use). - In conjunction with KLWA, conduct a shoreline survey of properties on Kezar Lake and ponds to identify conduits of stormwater runoff (e.g., driveways, boat ramps) and develop specific recommendations for mitigation of erosion. - Increased threat from invasive species. - Continue the outstanding progressive watch programs that help prevent and control invasive plants, especially the LIPPC program. - Encourage local foresters to lookout for infestations of the emerald ash borer. - Support state, county, and local efforts to prohibit use of out-of-state firewood to prevent the spread of the emerald ash borer
+Potential degradation of stable or improving trends in water clarity, total phosphorus, chlorophyll-a, and dissolved oxygen.
+Improve infrastructure (roads, ditches, swales, culverts) to accommodate higher and more frequent stormwater flow volumes.

+• Replace the remaining high priority culverts identified by the 2015 culvert study.

+• Establish a Climate Change Information link on the town website that links residents to important climate change information and the KLWA/CCO webpages.

+In developing the next Comprehensive Plan: 1) include provisions to deal with projected climate change-induced weather events and conditions (e.g., upgrading infrastructure); 2) include language that ensures development occurs in a sustainable and low-impact way to increase watershed resiliency to extreme weather events and prevent potential polluted runoff; 3) include current and projected flood risk maps for residents with homes in low-lying areas; 4) consider rezoning the projected flood zone for non-development; 5) add Low Impact Development (LID) description to ordinance and require LID in site design, especially for lots with >20% imperviousness; 6) increase setback distances to at least 100 ft, around vernal pools, streams, and wetlands; and 7) encourage conservation subdivisions, where applicable, with common open space and require land trusts or conservation organizations (not homeowner's associations) to undertake stewardship of common open space in conservation subdivisions.

+• Review and update local septic ordinances to include the following: 1) require septic systems to be evaluated and upgraded to current code or replaced, as needed, for any sale or exchange of property ownership or upon a system failure; 2) require proof of septic system pump-outs every 3 years (unless given an approved waiver for limited use).

+⊕ In conjunction with KLWA, conduct a shoreline survey of properties on Kezar Lake and ponds to identify conduits of stormwater runoff (e.g., driveways, boat ramps) and develop specific recommendations for mitigation of erosion.